hqureshi88/hqureshi88/README.md

-Hi, my name is Hamid and fairly new to coding 😀 -  I’ve been doing this in my free time including a self-taught course using Codecademy with a couple of practical full-stack industry projects at the end.
+Hi, my name is Hammy and I love programming! 😀 -  I’ve been doing this in my free time including a self-taught course using Codecademy with a couple of practical full-stack industry projects at the end.

 A self-taught software developer who recently had a career change from being an electrical engineer to a full stack developer.
 This profile is all my personal contributions including voluntary work as well as personal projects.
 Feel free to have a look at my github, any contributions will be very much appreciated!